Away tickets next season

 Unless the club simply intend to pay whoever we're playing for the missed ticket revenue.

-Talk about cut your nose off to spite your face though
+Talk about cut your nose off to spite your face though0

-If that is the case, it will stuff VG.
+If that is the case, it will stuff VG.3

 Exactly is my biggest thought...
-What about Valley Gold Members who arent Season Ticket holders as they always get the first priority (Unless you cant be a VG Member and not a ST Holder)
+What about Valley Gold Members who arent Season Ticket holders as they always get the first priority (Unless you cant be a VG Member and not a ST Holder)guinnessaddick said:If that is the case, it will stuff VG.
+0

 Blackmail.
 Trying on this nonsense cause they can't shift enough season tickets and trying to put the wind up people.
 Bully boy tactics.